School Visits

 Primary Visits

-Our primary visits are recommended for Year 5 and Year 6 (and equivalent) groups, and last up to 3 hours.
+Our primary visits are recommended for Year 5 and Year 6 (and equivalent) groups.

 A typical visit includes: